 Fact: High cholesterol is a worst indicator of cardio diseases.

 For a much better reading, triglycerides to HDL ratio can be worked out.
 For instance, if your triglycerides are 100 with your HDL of 50, the ratio is 2.
 But if you have triglycerides of 150 with HDL of 30, the ratio is 5.
-A ratio of 2 or below is excellent while ratio of 4 and above means health risk is high.
+A ratio of 2 or below is excellent while the ratio of 4 and above means health risk is high.

-A recent study by Harvard says that people with higher ratio of triglycerides to HDL had 16 times more the risk of heart attack than those having low ratio.
+A recent study by Harvard says that people with a higher ratio of triglycerides to HDL had 16 times more the risk of heart attack than those having a low ratio.
 Needless to say, the ratio of triglycerides to HDL can be a much better predictor than the LDL/HDL ones.

 Fact: Not necessarily.

 Cholesterol has little role to play in triggering CVD.
 Inflammation is the main root of heart disease in people.
 Here is how it happens.
 Minor injuries in the arterial lining become inflamed.
 As a result LDL cholesterol, nutrients and other things get stuck at an area that builds up and expands the inflammation and turns to the plague.
 They prevent the blood flow to the heart/brain leading to heart disease or brain stroke.